• Skip to primary navigation

 The wall charger in the Galaxy Note 10 box has a USB-C port.
 So, you should use the USB-C to USB-C cable in the box to charge Galaxy Note 10.

 All previous Galaxy Note devices shipped a wall charger with a USB-A port.
 You should try not to use these chargers unless you still have the authentic Samsung (or other branded) USB-A to USB-C cable.
-Using a poor quality USB-A to USB-C cable without a proper resistor may fry your charger and cause a fire (we will explain it later, read on).
+Using a poor quality USB-A to USB-C cable without a proper resistor may fry your charger and cause a fire (we will explain it later.
+Read on).

-Although Galaxy Note 10+ supports 45W super-fast charging, the wall charger in the Galaxy Note 10+ box (which is identical to that in Galaxy Note 10 box) only supports 25W charging.
+Although Galaxy Note 10+ supports 45W super-fast charging, the wall charger in the Galaxy Note 10+ box (which is identical to that in the Galaxy Note 10 box) only supports 25W charging.
 If you want to try 45W super-fast charging (it is usually not necessary), you need to buy one from Samsung.

 Step 3: Plug wall charger (power adapter) into an electric socket